BawdyAnarchist/Monero-Simulator/README.md

 This codebase implements a discrete-event framework for analyzing miner PoW dynamics in Monero, via Monte Carlo simulations.
 The strategy logic governing miner/pool behavior has been modularized into a pluggable system with a straightforward manifest and pool list.
 The purpose is to create a reproducible environment for evaluating the security and secondary effects of proposed PoW modifications.

-*NOTE: Transitioning to beta stage.
-Docs arent fully up to date.
-Use the source, Luke. (it's well commented).*

 ### Features
-- **Multi-Pool Simulation:**  Set strategy and hashrate for an arbitrary number of pools
+- **Multi-Pool Simulation:**  Set strategy and hashrate for an arbitrary number of pools *config/pools.json*
-  - config/pools.json
-- **Pluggable Strategies:**  Simple API to implement custom mining strategies
+- **Pluggable Pool Agents:**  Simple API to implement custom mining strategies *config/strategy_manifest.json*
-  - config/strategy_manifest.json
-- **Stochastic Network Model:**  Tunable parameters with reproducible seed
+- **Stochastic Network Model:**  Tunable parameters with reproducible seed *.env*
-  - .env
 - **Multi Threaded:** Run isolated rounds in parallel
 - **Accurate Difficulty Adjustment:**  Monero's exact algo, bootstrapped with historical data

 Refer to `config/README.md` for a quick-reference on pools and strategies configuration.
 For an API to plug-in a custom miner strategy, see `docs/STRATEGY_API.md`